Our easy lasagna recipe made with layers of ricotta, rich ragù and smooth béchamel is the ultimate comfort food and perfect for entertaining.

 Topping

-- parmesan - 3 tablespoons, grated 50 g
+- parmesan - 50g, grated 3 tablespoon

 - basil - divided 10 leaves

-- butter 3 teaspoons
+- butter 3 teaspoon

 Instructions

-Make the lasagna
+Assemble and cook the lasagna

 - Preheat the oven to 180℃/350℉ and grease a large (20×30 cm or 9×13 inches) deep oven proof lasagna dish.

-- Spread a thin layer of meat sauce over the bottom of the pan and cover with lasagna sheets.
+- Spread a thin layer of meat sauce over the bottom of the pan and cover with 1 box lasagna sheets.
 Add another layer of meat sauce, then a layer of béchamel and top with the cheese mixture.
 Cover with lasagna sheets, ragù, béchamel, then the cheese mixture.
 Repeat layering till just below the top of the pan.
 The last layers should be meat sauce then béchamel.

 - Place in the middle of the preheated oven and bake for 35-40 minutes till the lasagna sheets are soft and the cheese is golden.
 Remove from the oven and leave to rest for a few minutes before slicing and serving.